joelbevenour07/CalorieTracker/README.md

 # CalorieTracker

-This project aims to handle student registry and management process.
+This project aims to handle user nutritional tracking.
 This is an ASP.NET Core web app using Razor Pages, Bootstrap, jQuery, and validation libraries, managed with LibMan.
 This project also uses SQL Server LocalDB with Entity Framework Core migrations to host its database.

 ## Getting Started